nelstrom/branflakes/scripts/draft-01.md

 Oh yes.

-There's one more change I need to make here, which is we're gonna use lazy.
+There's one more change I need to make here, which is we're gonna use `lazy-`...What was it called... `-variable-delay`.

-What was it called the invariable delay.

 So we're using this modifier which as well as doing the asynchronous import, it just adds in a random delay of possibly 300 milliseconds or possibly nothing.